 One of the most concerning incidents involved a hacking group targeting a public university in Islamabad, threatening to release sensitive student and staff data unless a $500,000 ransom was paid.

-These attack underscores the increasing prevalence of ransomware attacks and serves as a stark reminder for all institutions to prioritize cybersecurity measures.
+These attack underscores the increasing prevalence of ransomware attacks and serves as a stark reminder for all institutions to prioritise cybersecurity measures.

 Digital initiatives aimed at transforming the Middle East into a global hub for finance, energy, and transportation sectors create opportunities for ransomware attacks.
 Despite initiatives like Bahrain Economic Vision 2030 and Saudi Arabia’s Vision 2030, insufficient cybersecurity readiness poses significant threats to economic growth.
 Skilled APT groups frequently carry out sophisticated attacks, with a notable increase in ransomware incidents affecting 205 companies in the region last year.